MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 console.log(`Index operations succeeded: ${JSON.stringify(indexDocumentsResult.results[0].succeeded)}`);
 ```

-Run the program again with `tsc && node index.js`.
+Run the program again with `tsc && node index.ts`.
 You should see a slightly different set of messages from those you saw in Step 1.
 This time, the index *does* exist, and you should see a message about deleting it before the app creates the new index and posts data to it.

 Before we run the queries in the next step, define a function to have the program wait for one second.
 This is done just for test/demo purposes to ensure the indexing finishes and that the documents are available in the index for our queries.